 A nice article from 99Designs on the importance – and the implied promise – of your company’s brand…

-In a free market world where companies fight for market share and recognition, your brand can be your most valuable asset.
-It helps you stand out from competition, gives your company a clear sense of place and purpose and it’s an important element of customer loyalty.
+In a free-market world where companies fight for market share and recognition, your brand can be your most valuable asset.
+It helps you stand out from the competition, gives your company a clear sense of place and purpose and it’s an important element of customer loyalty.

 There are millions of recognizable brands in the world, but when you think about how many different companies exist to serve different purposes, you realize that the number of truly known brands – legacy brands – is meager.

 A truly great brand goes beyond a great logo and color palette.
 A great brand has a singular idea behind it, a sense of purpose that drives everything that the company does.

 Once you come up with that story for your own business, you can determine the personality of your brand; the logo and design guidelines will come much more easily.
 Design is that element that stands out initially, but it’s your brand story that is going to give that design and your company’s identity resonance.

 Your goal doesn’t need to be as ambitious as creating a legacy brand, but it should be threefold:

 For you to have a clear and concise idea of what your brand is

 For your employees to be aware and believe in your brand